Lio Rush: CRU (2024–2026)

-On the January 4, 2025 episode of Collision, Rush and Andretti failed to capture the titles from Private Party (Isiah Kassidy and Marq Quen).
+Rush worked with Action Andretti under the tag team name CRU, facing the AEW World Tag Team Champions Private Party (Isiah Kassidy and Marq Quen) on January 4, 2025.
 On January 18 at the Maximum Carnage special episode of Collision, Rush and Andretti attacked Top Flight, cementing their heel turn.
-On the February 22 episode of Collision, Rush and Andretti revealed their team name to be "CRU" as an acronym for "crazy, ruthless, and unhinged".
-On April 6 at Dynasty Zero Hour, CRU teamed with Nick Wayne to defeat AR Fox and Top Flight.
+On the January 8, 2026 episode of ROH on HonorClub, Rush and Andretti added Lacey Lane to CRU.